 Layout: Slide layouts contain formatting, positioning, and placeholders for all of the content that appears on a slide.

-Theme: a set of design elements, including backgrounds, colors, and fonts, that give your presentation a professionally designed feel
+Theme: A theme is a set of design elements, including backgrounds, colors, and fonts, that give your presentation a professionally designed feel.

 1. Open The World In Which We Live slideshow that you have been working on.
 Look at the drop down menu for SLIDE.